Steve-Fenton/stevefenton.co.uk/src/pages/blog/2023/06/devops-books-shepherd.md

 ::figcaption[I'm surrounded by books]
 :::

-## Shepherd
+## Book DNA

 Ben Fox is an avid reader and entrepreneur.
-He created [Shepherd](https://shepherd.com) to reproduce that feeling you get when you walk through a book store looking for your next read.
+He created [Book DNA](https://bookdna.com) to reproduce that feeling you get when you walk through a book store looking for your next read.
 I often get that itch of wanting to find something new to read, where I don't know what book I want - I just want to discover it.
 That's the idea here.

 As part of this, I was invited to write a book list.
 This brought to mind those cards you see in your local book store where someone tells you why they loved a book; a personal recommendation.